Joyce Glasser reviews Mr. Jones (February 7, 2020), Cert. 15, 118 min.

 It is when Jones wanders through the snow-covered wasteland of the Ukraine that the film, though shot on a much lower budget, begins to approach the scale of a saga, like Warren Beatty’s Reds.
 Calupa’s grandfather apparently told her stories of life on Ukrainian farms in this period, and everything, down to an over extended and unnecessarily explicit scene of cannibalism, rings true.

 What is not in the film is that Jones returned to Germany right after his trip to the Ukraine and gave a speech about the Soviet government’s engineered starvation.
 Hitler picked up on this and linked all Marxists – which included the Social Democrats, the major party in the Weimar Government – with mass murder of their people.
+This boosted Hitler’s popularity.
 Jones could not win.
 His articles, published in Hearst’s paper, were discredited by Duranty in the NY Times.
 And who could blame the USA for backing Stalin with the rise of Hitler?
 The score, Fake news 1, Jones zero, was a simple one to calculate.